ghga-de/ghga-metadata-schema/docs/schema_markdown/StudyFile_study.md

 # Slot: study

-The study associated with an entity.
+The Study that is associated with this StudyFile.

 URI: [GHGA:StudyFile_study](https://w3id.org/GHGA/StudyFile_study)